top of page

 Cockroaches, rats, creepy caterpillar cockroaches are around plus they fly which is intense, big rats can be spotted, and the long red caterpillar which gives a painful bite.
 Ouch!

 Traffic – Victoria Rush Hour!!
 Arghhh!!!
-Find out more about why we bought a scooter here
+Find out more about why we bought a scooter here.

 Seychelles has the highest Heroin addiction per capita, and unfortunately you see many people who are suffering from addictions; however, the hope is that with the support of the government more funding will be put in place to help people battling addiction.